gitblanc/Obsidian-Notes/content/docs/3 Curso/creating_a_nodejs_app_with_express.md

+---
+title: Creating a NodeJS app with Express 🗂️
+---
 1. Open an empty directoy
 2. Open a terminal and run `npm init -y`.
 This will generate a **package.json**
 3. Install express: `npm install express --safe`.
 This will generate a **package-lock.json** and a folder called node-modules